 Walk Tubbs Hill

 It’s a beautiful respite that locals and visitors alike flock to for its beautiful views and access to the lake.
-Don’t forget to look up and see if you can spot eagles hunting for fish in the lake.
+In the winter, it’s a great spot to see eagles hunting for fish in the lake.

 Hike the Mineral Ridge Trail